ljw1004/csharpspec/csharp/lexical-structure.md

 When referenced in a pre-processing expression, a defined conditional compilation symbol has the boolean value `true`, and an undefined conditional compilation symbol has the boolean value `false`.

 Evaluation of a pre-processing expression always yields a boolean value.
-The rules of evaluation for a pre-processing expression are the same as those for a constant expression (§7.19), except that the only user-defined entities that can be referenced are conditional compilation symbols.
+The rules of evaluation for a pre-processing expression are the same as those for a constant expression ([Constant expressions](expressions.md#constant-expressions)), except that the only user-defined entities that can be referenced are conditional compilation symbols.

 ### Declaration directives